lex-node/governance/constitution/constitution.md

   * Describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief;
   * Containing a representation by the Sending Party, made to and for the benefit of the Foundation with the understanding that the Foundation will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.

 4.19.
 If the Foundation disputes the existence of a MAEE, then the Foundation shall promptly deliver a written notice of such non-acceptance, an "Exception Response Notice", to the Sending Party.
 The Exception Response Notice shall include the same categories of information, statements, evidence and representations and warranties as would be required for an Exception Notice, mutatis mutandis.
 The Sending Party may then lodge a complaint against the Foundation to the Cayman Island Summary Court.
-The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of Pocket Network.
+The decision resulting from the following court proceedings shall be non-appealable, binding and conclusive upon the Foundation and the Users of the Pocket Network.

 4.20.
 If the Foundation agrees with the contents of the Exception Notice, upon receiving an Exception Notice, the Foundation shall deposit the DAO's funds into a multi-signature account owned by all of the Directors of the Foundation, to be treated, to the extent permitted by applicable Legal Requirements, as a custodial trust held for the benefit of the DAO, until the Council enters into an Exception Handling Addendum.